allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 ## opt1-success (opt)

-* Adding `#pragma HLS ARRAY_PARTITION variable = xx complete dim = 1` to make each totter units can have its own independant memory port for accessing.
+* Adding `#pragma HLS ARRAY_PARTITION variable = xx complete dim = 1` to make each totter unit can have its independent memory port for accessing.

 * Adding more `#pragma HLS DEPENDENCE variable = xx inter false` to hint the cmpiler.